 Next, copy the Nucleus SUBMIT file, NUCLUS.CSD from the release diskette on drive F2 to the configuration diskette on drve F1.
 Modify the ASM86 command in NUCLUS.CSD so that it reads the configuration file (NTABLE.A86) from drive F1 instead of from drive F2.
 Then call the version of NUCLUS.CSD that resides on F1 to assemble the configuration files and link and locate the Nucleus.
-From the memory map in Figure A-1, you can see that the Nucleus should be located at address 1CO:0.
-This allows room for the interrupt vector and the iSBC 957A monitor at lower addresses, and also allows you to include the Bootstrap Loader in your application system at a later date.
+From the memory map in Figure A-1, you can see that the Nucleus should be located at address 104:0.
+This allows room for the interrupt vector and the iSBC 957A/B monitor at lower addresses.
 Therefore, enter the following command:

-SUBMIT :F1:NUCLUS(date, 1COOH)
+SUBMIT :F1:NUCLUS(date, 1040H)